 Facilities to support the study of Data Science include The Shed, the School of Computing's Makerspace.
 You have access to a range of professional mathematical, statistical and computing software such as:

 You join a thriving student culture, with students from all degree programmes and all degree stages participating in student activities and taking on active roles within the University.
-As astudent you benefit from free membership of the Kent Maths Society and Invicta Actuarial Society.
+As a School of Mathematics, Statistics and Actuarial Science student you benefit from free membership of the Kent Maths Society and Invicta Actuarial Society.

 You can also become a Student Rep and share the views of your fellow students to bring about changes.
 You could be employed as a Student Ambassador, earning money while you study by inspiring the next generation of mathematicians.
 Or join one of the society committees and organise socials and events for CEMS students.